PostHog/posthog.com/contents/blog/calculating-events-from-users.md

 </table>
 </div>

-As you can see, event count varies wildly across different types of products, but this should help you get closer to an estimated event count based on your product and MAU count.
+As you can see, event counts vary wildly across different types of products, but this should help you get closer to an estimated event count based on your product and MAU count.

 Once you've got this figure you can visit the [pricing](/pricing) page and calculate your estimated costs for adopting PostHog.